ROCm/hipBLAS/README.md

               int batchCount);
 ```

-hipBLAS assumes matrices A and vectors x, y are allocated in GPU memory space filled with data.
-Users are responsible for copying data from/to the host and device memory.
+hipBLAS assumes matrix A and vectors x, y are allocated in GPU memory space filled with data.
+You

-## Supported functionality

-For a complete list of all supported functions, see the [hipBLAS user guide](https://hipblas.readthedocs.io/en/latest/usermanual.html) and [hipBLAS functions](https://hipblas.readthedocs.io/en/latest/functions.html#hipblas-functions).
+are responsible for copying data to and from the host and device memory.